The 2MIG isolated AGNs -- 2. X-ray general properties and peculiarities: Introduction

-The isolated 2MIG AGNs are predominantly faint sources across the radio-to-X-ray bands.
-X-ray emission serves as a key indicator of the activity of the galactic nuclei.
-Spectral models and parameter values (spectral index and intrinsic absorption) were determined for several isolated AGNs: CGCG 179-005, NGC 6300, NGC 1050, NGC 2989, WKK 3050, ESO 438-009, and ESO 317-038 \citep{Chesnok2010, Pulatova2015}.
+Isolated AGNs are predominantly faint across the radio-to-X-ray bands.
+In the radio band, \cite{2023KFNTPulatova} found that 51 2MIG isolated AGNs exhibit radio-quiet characteristics.
+Most of them have flux densities at a frequency of 1.4 GHz within the range of 3-20 mJy, as well as less than 3 mJy for some isolated AGNs.
+Exceptions are related to PGC 35009 and NGC 6951 with flux densities in the range of 50-200 mJy, and ESO 483-009 and ESO 097-013 with 352 and 1200 mJy, respectively.
+X-ray emission is a key indicator of galactic nucleus activity.
+Spectral models and parameter values (spectral index and intrinsic absorption) were determined for several isolated AGNs: CGCG 179-005, NGC 6300, NGC 1050, WKK 3050, ESO 438-009, and ESO 317-038 \citep{Chesnok2010, Vavilova2015, Pulatova2015}.
 X-ray spectra for bright galaxies, notably NGC 6300 and Circinus, were examined up to 250 keV, with particular emphasis on emission features in the 6-7 keV range.
-Additional insights by \cite{Vasylenko2020} indicated that isolated AGNs typically possess smaller luminosities (L$_{2-10 keV}$ $\sim$ $10^{42}$ erg/s) compared to typical Seyfert galaxies.
+Additional insights by \cite{Vavilova2016, Vasylenko2020} indicated that isolated AGNs typically possess smaller luminosities (L$_{2-10 keV}$ $\sim$ $10^{42}$ erg/s) compared to typical Seyfert galaxies.
 NGC 5347 and MCG-02-09-040 spectra exhibited neutral Fe~K${\alpha}$ emission lines, with NGC 5347 described by a pure reflection model, and MCG-02-09-040 showed a heavy neutral obscuration.
-In the radio band, \cite{2023KFNTPulatova} found that 51 isolated AGNs exhibit radio-quiet characteristics.
-Most of them have flux densities at a frequency of 1.4 GHz within the range of 3-20 mJy, with exceptions such as PGC 35009 and NGC6951 with flux densities in the range of 50-200 mJy, and ESO 483-009 and ESO 097-013 with spectral flux densities of 352 and 1200 mJy, respectively.
-In particular, some isolated AGNs have flux densities less than 3 mJy.